Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 Different models can produce different answers on the same dataset.
 Hiding that variance with a one-model approach creates false certainty.
 Showing multiple candidates and selecting based on fit creates trustworthy outcomes.

-Step 5: Reporting and Post-Treatment
+Step 5: Reporting and post-treatment

 A credible report is both statistical and practical.